MicrosoftDocs/mixed-reality/mixed-reality-docs/mr-dev-docs/develop/unreal/unreal-quickstart.md

 # Creating your first HoloLens Unreal application

+This guide will walk you through getting your first Mixed Reality app running on the HoloLens in Unreal Engine.
+In the tradition of "Hello World", you'll create a simple app that displays a cube on the screen.
+To make it more useful, you'll also create your first gesture to rotate the cube and quit the application.

+## Objectives

+* Start a HoloLens Project
+* Enable the correct plugins
+* Create an AR Dataset
+* Set up the inputs to enable gestures
+* Build a basic level
+* Implement a pinch gesture

+## Creating a new project

 The first thing you need is a project to work with.
 If you're a first-time Unreal developer, you'll need to [download supporting files](tutorials/unreal-uxt-ch6.md#packaging-and-deploying-the-app-via-device-portal) from the Epic Launcher.

 1. Launch Unreal Engine